Shhh! I am going to

 Balance

-Balance in interior design refers to the proper distribution of objects in a room to create visual balance.
-There are three ways to create balance in a room:
+room to create visual balance.
+There are three ways to create balance in

 A round dining table is a good example of using radial balance in a room.